If you are just getting started with nootropic supplements, the choices can seem overwhelming. And even confusing at times.

 A quick cup of coffee may seem to perk you up for a bit.
 But it doesn’t last and certainly will not help in the motivation department.

-The right stack of natural nootropic supplements on the other hand can help provide all the energy you need to make it through your day.
-And not feel completely drained on your way home.
+The right stack of natural nootropic supplements on the other hand can help boost ATP energy production in your mitochondria.
+Helping to provide all the energy you need to make it through your day.
+So you do not feel completely drained on your way home.

 - Acetyl L-Carnitine (ALCAR) – is a precursor required for the synthesis of acetylcholine (ACh) in your brain.
-ACh is directly tied to memory and overall brain function.
+ACh is directly tied to memory, brain cell energy production, and better overall brain function.

-And ALCAR works as a shuttle transport for fatty acids through brain cell membranes.
-ALCAR helps deliver fatty acids into mitochondria where it’s used in the cycle that produces cellular energy.[viii]
+ALCAR works as a shuttle transport for fatty acids through brain cell membranes.
+ALCAR helps deliver fatty acids into mitochondria where it’s used in the Krebs cycle that produces cellular energy.[viii]

 And ALCAR helps shuttle used fatty acids out of mitochondria once they’ve served their purpose.[ix]
 Continuously flushing out toxic byproducts ensures pure, clean energy throughout your day.